AhmedCemil/library_management_system/README.md

 Tested on both Windows 10 and Windows 11.

 You can run the program using ACB_Libray_Management_System.exe in "Library Management System\EXE" folder.
-You need to keep images folder in the sane folder with the exe file.
+You need to keep images folder in the same folder with the exe file.

 This program created for Global AI Hub: Akbank Python Bootcamp.